olliesharp5/panem-survey/README.md

 * Statistics section

-If the user selects "b" at the start section they will be directed to the statistics.
+If the user inputs "b" at the start section they will be directed to the statistics.
 A prompt will print to the console inforing the user the statistics are being calculated.
 The program fetches the values submitted to the Google worksheet and calculates statsitstics based on the Python logic.
 The statsitics are then printed to the console.
 The user will then be prompted to input "y" to return to the start section.

 ![statistics_section]()